UnifiedPush/common-proxies/README.md

 ### Reverse Proxy

 Use the following nginx config, or the equivalent for your reverse proxy.
+The following snippet goes with the same domain as your push provider (probably Gotify).
 ```nginx
 location ~ ^/(FCM|UP|_matrix) {
         proxy_pass            http://127.0.0.1:5000;